Invariant part of class group and distribution of relative class group: Estimate of class group

 Tensoring with $\mathbb{Z}/p\mathbb{Z}$, we obtain the following exact sequence

 Now that the abelian groups in the sequence are also $\mathbb{F}_p$-vector spaces, we see that the map $B/pB\to C/pC$ splits, and

 As vector spaces, we clearly have

-And the result just follows. \end{proof} Let \(L/K\) be any finite extension of number fields of degree $n$.
-Embed \(L/K\) into a Galois extension \(N/K\) and denote its Galois group by \(G\).
-Let \(I_K\) be the group of fractional ideals of \(K\) and let \(P_K\) be the subgroup of principal ideals.
-We embed \(I_K\) and \(I_L\) into \(I_N\) so that we can talk about the action of \(g\in G\) on the ideals \(I\) of \(L\).
-The group $I_L$ in general is not equipped with the Galois action given by $G$.
+And the result just follows. \end{proof} Let us make some notations.
+Fix a number field $K$.
+Denote its group of fractional ideals by $I_K$ and its group of principal ideals by $P_K$.
+Let $N/K$ be a finite Galois extension with Galois group $G=G(N/K)$.
+For any subextension $L/K$ of $N/K$, we can embed $I_L$ into $I_N$ via $L\to N$.
+The subgroup $I_L$ of $I_N$ in general is not a $G$-submodule of $I_N$.
 Still we can consider the subgroup of $I_L$ fixed by $G$, i.e., define

-Let's call it $G$-\emph{invariant part} of $I_L$, resp. $P_L$, under the action of $G$.
-For each finite prime $\mathfrak{p}$ of $K$, define
+Let us call it $G$-\emph{invariant part} of $I_L$, resp. $P_L$.
+Note that when $L=N$, or more generally if $L/K$ is Galois, then $I_L$, resp. $P_L$, is a $G$-module, and the so-called $G$-invariant part coincides with the usual notion defined by the Galois action.
+Since we have a chain of extensions, let us denote the primes of $K$ by $v$, the primes of $L$ by $w$, and the primes of $N$ by $x$.
+For each $v\in\mathcal{P}_K$, and for each $w\in\mathcal{P}_L$ such that $w\mid v$, define